 This recipe for Lemon Coconut Cake offers a delicious spin on traditional Southern coconut cake.
 Homemade white cake is layered with lemon curd and buttercream frosting for four beautiful layers.
 The bright, tart lemon curd perfectly complements the sweetness of the buttercream frosting and coconut.
 This gorgeous layer cake requires some work, but the finished product is definitely worth the effort.
 This coconut cake recipe is a show-stopping dessert that is great for special occasions and holidays.

-For more of our favorite cake recipes, check out our collection of Southern Cake Recipes: 31 Traditional Southern Cakes
+For more of our favorite cake recipes, check out our collection of 31 Traditional Southern Cake Recipes

 - For the cake: